ericwastaken/github-backup/README.md

 ## Roadmap

 - Add support for regex matching on repository name (for inclusion and exclusion via individual command line arguments.)
+- Add support for updating the git config file with a new PAT?
+(When a user's PAT changes, the old one stored in the git config file needs to be updated.
+This means that the user needs to update the config, which is not supported now by the script.
+An easy workaround is for the user to delete the local git repository and re-run the script with the new PAT.)
+  - This might make sense as a separate script, since it's not really part of the backup process, but more so a one-time update.